-96. The current version of Law 16/2002 (as amended 12 June 2013) further requires that the public be provided with information on the documentation of the application for integrated environmental authorization, its substantial change, or where applicable, the documents relating to the review.

-97. At the regional level, according to the publication criteria of the Catalan Government's Department of Territory and Sustainability dated 1 April 2014 (an internal administrative instruction put in place after the permit in this case was issued), public announcements on environmental permits shall include, inter alia, information on:

-- whether it is a new environmental authorization or revision of an existing or a substantial modification - whether an environmental impact statement is provided. - identification of the type of activity concerned.

-98. The Committee notes that Law 16/2002 as in force at the time the permit was issued did not expressly require the public concerned to be informed about the "proposed activity", in accordance with article 6, paragraph 2 (a) of the Convention.
-However, following the 2013 amendments, Law 16/2002 as currently in force, requires information to be provided about the documentation related to the proposed activity.
-In this context, the Committee recalls its findings on communication ACCC/C/2008/31 (Germany) in which it held that "the fact that the exact wording of any provision of the Convention has not been transposed into national legislation is in itself not sufficient to conclude that the Party concerned fails to comply with the Convention".73 While not legislation, the publication criteria of the Catalan Government's Department of Territory and Sustainability dated 1 April 2014 also require identification of the type of activity concerned.
-In the light of the above, the Committee does not find the legal framework of the Party concerned to be in non-compliance with article 6, paragraph 2 (a) of the Convention.
-Moreover, without any other examples of specific cases in which the "proposed activity" was incorrectly identified in the public notice being put before the Committee in due time,74 it has not been substantiated before the Committee that there is any systemic non-compliance in the implementation of article 6, paragraph 2(a) of the Convention by the Party concerned in practice.
+- 95. As for the relevant national legislation in force at the time when the public notice about the activity was published, the Committee notes that Spanish Law 16/2002 on integrated pollution prevention and control explicitly required the competent body of the autonomous community to inform the public, in an early stage of the procedure and before any decision had been taken, inter alia, about: - (a) The application for integrated environmental authorization; - (b) If applicable, the fact that the ruling on the application was subject to a national or cross-border environmental impact study; - (c) The authorities competent to decide the application, from which the relevant information might be obtained and to which observations or queries might be submitted, with an indication of the time frame for that purpose; - (d) The principal reports and decisions sent to the competent authority or authorities. - 96.
+The current version of Law 16/2002 (as amended 12 June 2013) further requires that the public be provided with information on the documentation of the application for integrated environmental authorization, its substantial change or, where applicable, the documents relating to the review. - 97.
+At the regional level, according to the publication criteria of the Catalan Ministry of Territory and Sustainability dated 1 April 2014 (an internal administrative instruction put in place after the permit in this case was issued), public announcements on environmental permits must include, inter alia, information on: - (a) Whether it is a new environmental authorization, a revision of an existing authorization or a substantial modification; - (b) Whether an environmental impact statement is provided; - (c) The type of activity concerned. - 98.
+The Committee notes that Law 16/2002, as in force at the time the permit was issued, did not expressly require the public concerned to be informed about the "proposed activity", in accordance with article 6, paragraph 2 (a), of the Convention.
+However, following the 2013 amendments, Law 16/2002 as currently in force requires information to be provided about the documentation related to the proposed activity.
+In this context, the Committee recalls its findings on communication ACCC/C/2008/31 (Germany) in which it held that "the fact that the exact wording of any provision of the Convention has not been transposed into national legislation is in itself not sufficient to conclude that the Party concerned fails to comply with the Convention".
+While not legislation, the publication criteria of the Ministry of Territory and Sustainability dated 1 April 2014 also require identification of the type of activity concerned.
+In the light of the above, the Committee does not find the legal framework of the Party concerned to be in non-compliance with article 6, paragraph 2 (a), of the Convention.
+Moreover, without any other examples of specific cases in which the "proposed activity" was incorrectly identified in the public notice being put before the Committee in due time, 81 it has not been substantiated before the Committee that there is any systemic non-compliance in the implementation of article 6, paragraph 2 (a), of the Convention by the Party concerned in practice.